 Last year, STOA and the European Parliamentary Research Service (EPRS) launched a partnership on artificial intelligence (AI) with the Organisation for Economic Co-operation and Development (OECD) Global Parliamentary Network (GPN).
 The GPN is a hub for legislators and officials from parliaments around the world to share experience, identify good practices and foster international legislative cooperation.
 It includes a Parliamentary Group on Artificial Intelligence, and benefits from proximity with the OECD’s AI Policy Observatory and Global Partnership on AI.

-In the context of this partnership, we are currently producing a series of podcasts examining various aspects of AI development and policy with key experts from the field.
+In the context of this partnership, STOA has produced a series of podcasts examining various aspects of AI development and policy with key experts from the field.

 Follow us on Twitter at @EP_ScienceTech to stay informed about our activities.

 Your opinion counts for us.
 To let us know what you think, get in touch via email@example.com.